grandeurkoe/python-flask-web-development-projects/README.md

 ### Day 067 - Blog (v4)

-This project is a upgraded version of [Blog (v3)](#day-060---blog-v3).
+This project is an upgraded version of [Blog (v3)](#day-060---blog-v3).
 Use the flask_wtf and wtforms module to generate and validate the PostForm form.
-Use the flask_bootstrap module to render PostForm form in new-post and edit-post webpage respectively.
+Use the flask_bootstrap module to render PostForm form in new-post and edit-posts webpage.

 Features added:
 - Create new blog post.